Additional

 Default behavior depends on the selected permission mode:

-• default - allow safe reads, ask on writes, deletes, shell, external services, and side-effecting MCP tools
+• default - allow safe reads, ask on writes, deletes, shell, data export, external services, and side-effecting MCP tools

 • plan - allow read-only tools, deny mutating and external tools by default